AaronKoppel/AppRatDataDictionary/README.md

 ## Prerequisites

-The Application Rationalization Data Dictionary is a spreadsheet in .xltx format.
-As users begin to enter application-specific data, they should save it in .xlsx format.
+The Application Rationalization Data Dictionary is a spreadsheet in .csv format and is best viewed in spreadsheet software.
+It may also be viewed in GitHub directly.

 ## Usage